thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 Toolbar allows changing the dashboard you're currently using, edit timewindow, export dashboard and expand the dashboard to the full screen.
 If we remove the checkmark, the toolbar will be closed, thus the Dashboard will look like this:

-{% include images-gallery.html imageCollection="toolbar-dashboard" preview="false" %}
+{% include images-gallery.html imageCollection="toolbar-dashboard" %}

 ### Title of the Dashboard